Reinforcement Learning Based Quantum Circuit Optimization via ZX-Calculus: Quantum Circuit Optimization via ZX-Calculus: State of the Art

 ZX-diagrams have a more open structure than quantum circuits, and their transformation rules are applicable regardless of the dimension of the spiders (tensors) involved.
 Notably, these rules can and give rise to transformations that can not always be described by single or two-qubit identities.
 A particularly relevant representation is expressing a ZX-diagram in its \textit{graph-like} form \cite{Duncan_2020}.
-The graph-like form of a ZX-diagram is such that \begin{enumerate} \item All spiders are Z-spiders (green spiders). \item All connections between spiders are Hadamard wires (blue wires). \item There are no parallel Hadamard edges or self-loops. \item Every input and output is connected to at least one spider, and every spider is connected to at most one input or output. \end{enumerate} This transformation can always be achieved by iteratively applying the spider fusion rule, the Hadamard rule, and additional rules derived in \cite{Duncan_2020}.
-Once in its graph-like form, the diagram can be operated with a different set of rules, based on graph-theoretic simplifications, that are described in Section \ref{sec:level2b}.

-Quantum circuit optimization via ZX-calculus involves the following steps: First, one should transform the quantum circuit into its equivalent ZX-diagram.
+The graph-like form of a ZX-diagram is such that \begin{enumerate} \item All spiders are Z-spiders (green spiders). \item All connections between spiders are Hadamard wires (blue wires). \item There are no parallel Hadamard edges or self-loops.
+(See Lemma 3.2 of \cite{Duncan_2020} for an example.) \item Every boundary spider i.e., an input or output qubit of the circuit is connected to at least one spider, and every spider is connected to at most one boundary spider. \end{enumerate} This transformation can always be achieved by iteratively applying the spider fusion and Hadamard rules (and additional rules derived in \cite{Duncan_2020}).
+Once in its graph-like form, the diagram can be operated with a different set of rules, based on graph-theoretic simplifications, that are described in Section \ref{sec:level2b}. \\ Quantum circuit optimization via ZX-Calculus involves the following steps: First, one should transform the quantum circuit into its equivalent ZX-diagram.
 This diagram is then converted into its \textit{graph-like} form and simplified using graph-theoretic rules.
 After the simplification process is finished, one needs to transform the diagram back into an equivalent quantum circuit.
-This last step can be very inefficient or even unfeasible in some cases \cite{Backens_2021}.
+This last step can be very inefficient or even unfeasible in some cases \cite{p-hard}.
 Even in the cases where this step is efficient, it can output circuits that are more computationally-expensive than the initial ones.
 This will be further discussed in Section \ref{sec:level2d}.
-Although some heuristic rules have been suggested \cite{krueger2022vanishing, dlr188470}, there is no known optimal strategy to tell which sequence of rule applications will yield the maximally optimized underlying circuit.
+Although some heuristic rules have been suggested \cite{holker2024causal, dlr188470}, there is no known optimal strategy to tell which sequence of rule applications will yield the maximally optimized underlying circuit.
 The main focus of this paper is to improve the rule selection process using RL, rather than discovering new rules to simplify the diagram.